 Description of the test

-A colonoscopy allows doctors to view the inner lining of the entire colon.
+A colonoscopy allows doctors to view the inner lining of the entire colon and rectum.
 This is the part of your gastrointestinal tract that starts at the bottom of the small intestine and ends at the rectum and anus.

 A long, thin, flexible tube with a tiny camera and light, called a colonoscope, is used to conduct this procedure.
 Looking at a video monitor, your doctor can check for problems such as bleeding, inflammation, or abnormal growths.